“Ian was my nephew and like a son to me… This is personal”

 This approach is wrong and the consequences are deadly.
 The government can and must do more to combat this epidemic.

-I’m running for Congress because we need leaders who are serious about tackling this crisis.
-In the following link, you will find 12 action steps that I will push if I’m elected to Congress.
+I’m running for reelection because we need leaders in Congress who are serious about tackling this crisis.
+In the following link, you will find 12 action steps that I will continue to advocate for in Washington.
 These are just the beginning of what must be done to mount a serious response.

 Join me in my fight to end this epidemic.